QcmPlab/HoneyTools/README.md

 ## Installation as library

-The library supports the Fortran Package Manager ([`fpm`](https://fpm.fortran-lang.org/en/index.html)).
+The library supports the Fortran Package Manager ([`fpm ≥ 0.9.0`](https://fpm.fortran-lang.org/en/index.html)).
 As such it can be built by simply invoking

 ```
 fpm build